lichess-org/namecheck/README.md

 # Username similarity

-A repo to check if a given username if similar to a username already discussed on zulip.
+A bot to check if a given username is similar to a username already discussed on zulip.

 This uses word llama embeddings.

 ## Local Development